arista-netdevops-community/one-click-se-demos/docs/index.md

 ## Motivation

 Every good demo should only take one click to start!
-This purpose of this repository is to provide a collection of demos and labs for Arista SEs and customers, that can be started in Github Codespaces by pressing a single button.
+The purpose of this repository is to provide a collection of demos and labs for Arista SEs and customers, that can be started in Github Codespaces by pressing a single button.

 !!!
 Warning "WARNING!"